Terminator (franchise): Franchise rights

 Before the first film was created, director James Cameron sold the rights for $1 to Gale Anne Hurd, his future wife, who produced the film, under the strict provision that he be allowed to direct it.
 Hemdale Film Corporation also became a 50-percent owner of the franchise rights, until its share was sold in 1990 to Carolco Pictures, a company founded by Andrew G. Vajna and Mario Kassar.
 Terminator 2: Judgment Day was released a year later.
 Carolco filed for bankruptcy in 1995 and its library was subsequently acquired by StudioCanal, which continues to own the franchise today.
 However, the rights to future Terminator films were ultimately put up for auction.
 By that time, Cameron had become interested in making a Terminator 3 film.
 The rights were ultimately auctioned to Vajna in 1997, for $8 million.
 Vajna and Kassar spent another $8 million to purchase Hurd's half of the rights in 1998, becoming the full owners of the franchise.
-Hurd was initially opposed to the sale of the rights, while Cameron had lost interest in the franchise and a third film.
+Hurd, who was no longer married to Cameron at that point, was initially opposed to the sale of the rights, while Cameron had lost interest in the franchise and a third film.

 After the 2003 release of Terminator 3: Rise of the Machines, the franchise rights were sold in 2007 for about $25 million to The Halcyon Company, which produced Terminator Salvation in 2009.
 Later that year, the company faced legal issues and filed for bankruptcy, putting the franchise rights up for sale.
 The rights were valued at about $70 million.
 In 2010, the rights were sold for $29.5 million to Pacificor, a hedge fund that was Halcyon's largest creditor.
 In 2012, the rights were sold to Megan Ellison and her production company Annapurna Pictures for less than $20 million, a lower price than what was previously offered.
 The low price was because of the possibility of Cameron regaining the rights in 2019, as a result of new North American copyright laws.
 Megan's brother David Ellison and Skydance Productions produced Terminator Genisys in 2015.

 Cameron worked together with David Ellison to produce the 2019 film Terminator: Dark Fate.
 As the film neared its release, Hurd filed to terminate a copyright grant made 35 years earlier.
 Under this move, Hurd would again become a 50-percent owner of the rights with Cameron and Skydance could lose the rights to make any additional Terminator films beginning in November 2020, unless a new deal is worked out.
 Skydance responded that it had a deal in place with Cameron and that it "controls the rights to the Terminator franchise for the foreseeable future".